Sugar Tax – The Truth About Aspartame

 Despite its widespread use, aspartame remains one of the most controversial food additives (Magnuson, 2010).
 Although some researchers have proposed that aspartame metabolites are responsible for adverse effects, such as headache, compromised memory, mood changes, and depression, others have not identified adverse effects of Aspartame consumption.

-Michael Lean, Catherine Hankey state wrote an article about Aspartame and its effects on health and give this artificial sweetener a clean bill of health, “However, it seems they have ignored or dismissed a wealth of evidence, which shows that aspartame can provoke a wide range of symptoms such as headaches and depression” according to Walton RG, Hudak R, Green-Waite RJ from Biol Psychiatry.
+Michael Lean, and Catherine Hankey state wrote an article about Aspartame and its effects on health and give this artificial sweetener a clean bill of health, “However, it seems they have ignored or dismissed a wealth of evidence, which shows that aspartame can provoke a wide range of symptoms such as headaches and depression” according to Walton RG, Hudak R, Green-Waite RJ from Biol Psychiatry.

 (Read the full article here) https://www.ncbi.nlm.nih.gov/pmc/articles/PMC520987/